definesfineout/CoinMarketCap.SDK/README.md

 ## Contribute

 You are welcome to fork and send pull requests.
 Code reviews and suggestions are always appreciated!
-See the [Contributor Guide](https://github.com/definesfineout/coinmarketcap.net/wiki/Contributor-Guide) to get started.
+See the [Contributor Guide](https://github.com/definesfineout/CoinMarketCap.SDK/wiki/Contributor-Guide) to get started.

 To get in touch, [email Defines Fineout](mailto:dustin.fineout@gmail.com).

 ### Tips
-CoinMarketCap .NET will always be free.
+CoinMarketCap.SDK will always be free.

 Tips are lovely via [Brave Rewards](https://brave.com/dus347), or to the following addresses: